AkshaanB/Vehicle_Rental_Project/README.md

 # Vehicle_Rental_Project
-Technology stack: Angular, Java and Spring boot
+Technology stack: Angular, Java, Spring boot and MongoDB as the database

+It was implemented for the 2nd year OOP Coursework